 So, what to do about it?

+a.
 Progress Indicators: Maintaining a linear checkout process should top your priority list.
 That is, a straight and streamlined process should be followed from start to finish.
 The step-by-step progress indicators make them track where they are heading.
 But, again, keep these steps minimal and do not make it a rabbit trail.

+b.
 Animated Graphics: Data visualization is always welcome.
 While a visitor goes to the cart, you can add animated graphics at each step of the process to make it an exciting journey.
 These graphics can also help compensate for the loading times by keeping the visitors engaged.

-5.Chatbots for Instant Support
+9.Chatbots for Instant Support

 a.
-Embedding Messenger Bots: Having a messenger bot such as that of Facebook can surely add on to the sales.
+Embedding Messenger Bots: Having a messenger bot such as Facebook can surely add to the sales.
 71% of users are willingly ready to use messengers for customer service.
 Thus, having one tends to be a great opportunity in hand for eCommerce platforms when dealing with increasing shopping cart abandonment rates.

 b.
 Build Shopping Assistants: Let’s unburden the visitors by letting the bots do all the needful.
 Traditionally the visitors browse for the product they are looking for before adding it to the cart.
 However, this might take some time.
-So, build a bot that asks them what they want and simply guide them through.
+So, build a bot that asks them what they want and guides them through.
 This delivery of the right content at the right time is one good reason that a purchase would happen.

-6. Keep an Eye on Intuitiveness & Design
+10. Keep an Eye on Intuitiveness & Design

 There can be times when a visitor decides to make a purchase, but finding the “Add to Cart” button becomes tricky.
-On the other hand, there can be times when a visitor is only browsing but finds it tricky to locate the “Save for Later” option and instead adds it to their carts.
+On the other hand, there can be times when a visitor is only browsing but finds it problematic to locate the “Save for Later” option and instead adds it to their carts.
 In either case, the UX design is at fault, and it needs to be fixed for better conversions.

-About $260 billion in lost eCommerce sales could be recovered through checkout optimization – Baymard Institute
+About $260 billion in lost eCommerce sales could be recovered through checkout optimization. – Baymard Institute

 But, how to go about abandoned cart recovery?

-7. Mobile Page Load Times Can’t be Missed
+11. Mobile Page Load Times Can’t be Missed